+- 1.1 To be an eligible organisation to receive DQ1-2 Fund Funding, you must be: - (a) a Tertiary Education Institution (TEI), namely: - (i) a University; or - (ii) Te Pūkenga New Zealand Institute of Skills and Technology (Te Pūkenga); or - (iii) a Wānanga; or - (b) a registered Private Training Establishment (PTE).

-1.1 You must continue to be:
+You must continue to be an eligible organisation for the length of the Funding Period.

+1.2 If you are a University, you must continue to be quality assured by the New Zealand Vice-Chancellors' Committee (Universities NZ).

+1 Note: All work-based modes of delivery at Levels 1 and 2 are funded under Delivery at Levels 3-7 (non-degree) on the New Zealand Qualifications and Credentials Framework and all industry training Fund.

-- (a) Te Pūkenga New Zealand Institute of Skills and Technology (Te Pūkenga) - (b) a University; - (c) a Wānanga; or - (d) a Private Training Establishment (PTE). - 1.2 If you are Te Pūkenga, a subsidiary of Te Pūkenga delivering the relevant programme for which you receive DQ1-2 Fund Funding, a Wānanga or a PTE, you must continue to be quality assured by the New Zealand Qualifications Authority (NZQA). - 1.3 If you are a University, you must continue to be quality assured by the New Zealand Vice Chancellors' Committee (NZVCC).
+1.3 If you are Te Pūkenga, a Wānanga or a registered PTE, you must continue to be quality assured by the New Zealand Qualifications Authority (NZQA).